-If you are accessing the Precipitation Module in Demo Mode, see "Demonstration (Demo) Mode" on the next page for what is available to you.
+If you are accessing the Precipitation Module in Demo Mode, see Demonstration (Demo) Mode for what is available to you.

 USING THE TEMPLATE

 When you first open Thermo-Calc in Graphical Mode, on the My Project window, click the Precipitation Simulation button to add a System Definer, Precipitation Calculator and Plot Renderer to the Project tree.